jodokusquack/ruby_chess/README.md

 You should of course first check the contents of the file before executing any file that you got from the Internet.

+Alternatively you can also play it online via repl.it [here](https://repl.it/@jodokusquack/rubychess).

 Thanks for playing! :)